calroc/Thun/Thun.md

 ### Dictionary

-The __dictionary__ associates symbols (names) with Joy expressions that define the available functions of the Joy system.
-Together the stack, expression, and dictionary are the entire state of the Joy interpreter.
+The __dictionary__ associates symbols (names) with Thun expressions that define the available functions of the Thun system.
+Together the stack, expression, and dictionary are the entire state of the Thun interpreter.

 ## Interpreter

-The Joy interpreter is extrememly simple.
+The Thun interpreter is extremely simple.
 It accepts a stack, an expression, and a dictionary, and it iterates through the expression putting values onto the stack and delegating execution to functions which it looks up in the dictionary.